AlejandroMar/CRUD-app-to-Jot-ideas/notes.md

 * give email, and password
 * then write still in command line: heroku create
 * go to heroku and click on your project
+* go there to deploy and add your repository and: heroku git:remote -a nameOfApp
+* in settings set the .env variables (global variables)
+* push to heroku: git push heroku master
+* I can open my app in with the heroku dash board or with: heroku open

+## section 5 lecture 37
+#### add domain name
+get a domain name from namecheap do it later when you have money